Neo Financial Mastercard Review

 Cards like the Tangerine Money-Back Credit Card have a similar welcome bonus as the Neo Card but provide more stable cash back rewards.
 So, if you don’t regularly shop at Neo partners and prefer earning unlimited 2% cash back on categories like gas, groceries, recurring bills, and restaurants, Tangerine is a better choice.

 Similarly, KOHO Premium pays unlimited 2% cash back on three major spending categories.
-And, while this card has an annual fee, it’s potentially worth it if you spend over $5,000 per year on groceries, dining, and transportation.
+And, while this version of KOHO has an annual fee, it’s potentially worth it if you spend over $4,500 per year on groceries, dining, and transportation.
 Plus, you can get advice from KOHO financial coaches for free just by texting #coach in the KOHO app messenger, which is useful if you need a helping hand getting your finances on track.

 Should You Apply for the Neo Financial Credit Card?

 With no annual or monthly fees and an extensive list of national and local partners, the Neo Card is certainly enticing.
 However, many of its partners are for food and transportation, so this card excels if you regularly eat out, order takeout, and/or spend money on gas and rideshare programs.
 You can also download the Neo app without signing up, to check what local partners are in your area to see if it’s worth applying for.